By Marcin Wojtyczka

 - Fetch: the longer the distance a wave travels, the bigger it will grow

-- Wind direction: a stead wind direction will create a long swell from one direction.
+- Wind direction: a steady wind direction will create a long swell from one direction.
 If the wind direction changes or meet a cross sea (waves from another direction), the sea will become “confused” (random waves appearing from unexpected angles) and might break.
-A breaking wave is one who’s base can no longer support it’s top and it collapses.
+A breaking wave is one whose base can no longer support its top, and it collapses.

-- Shape of the seabed: waves which have developed in deep water (water deeper than one-half of waves length) will be severely constrained when they reach shallow water (e.g. continental shelf in Bay of Biscay, shallows on the open ocean like Gorringe Ridge off west coast of Portugal).
+- Shape of the seabed: waves which have developed in deep water (water deeper than one-half of the waves length) will be severely constrained when they reach shallow water (e.g. shallows, reefs, continental shelves, seamounts - underwater mountain ranges) on the open ocean like Gorringe Ridge off the west coast of Portugal.
 At the point where the depth of the water is one-half of the wave’s length, it begins to “feel” the bottom.
 The wave will slow down, grow taller and become shaped like peaks.
 These wave peaks reach a height where they become unstable and, moving faster than the water below, they break forward.
+Adjust your ocean route to allow 10 miles between you and any seamounts that come within 30 meters of the surface.

-- Tide or current: the wind causes surface current of its own.
+- Tide or current: the wind causes a surface current of its own.
 A wind that has blown from a steady direction for several hours kicks up a current of about 2 percent of its speed.
 A 25-knot wind may create a 0.5-knot current.
-The wind blowing and the generated current against the direction of tide can create a much worse sea state than you might expect purely from the wind speed (1 knot of contrary current can double a wave’s height).
-In some parts of the world a wind force greater than 4 over tide can create unnavigable conditions (e.g. South-East coast of Africa).
-Moreover, if you consider the fact that 1 knot of current is worth 10kt of wind there are serious forces to go against.
+The wind blowing and the generated current against the direction of the tide can create a much worse sea state than you might expect purely from the wind speed (2 knots of contrary current can double a wave’s height).
+In some parts of the world, a wind force greater than 4 over tide can create unnavigable conditions (e.g. South-East coast of Africa).
+Moreover, if you consider the fact that 1 knot of current is worth 10 kt of wind there are serious forces to go against.

 Waves vs Swell